Third-Party Risk Management Solutions for Software Supply Chains

 Your Software Vendors Can Expose You to Cybersecurity Risks

 Choosing and onboarding new software supply chain members may seem easier today, but do you know that not all software vendors are fully secure?
-Cybercriminals can use the vulnerabilities and loopholes in your software supply chain and even in your vendors’ products to access your data, systems, and networks?
+As a result, cybercriminals can use the vulnerabilities and loopholes in your software supply chain and even your vendors’ products to access your data, systems, and networks?

-The sweeping software supply chain attack known to date happened in December 2020 when Russian state-sponsored cyber criminals attacked SolarWinds.
+The sweeping software supply chain attack known to date happened in December 2020 when Russian state-sponsored cybercriminals attacked SolarWinds.
 The malicious actors trojanized software updates to Orion, an IT monitoring and management application from SolarWinds.
-In a matter of days, dozens of companies and government agencies, including Microsoft, reported that they were affected by the attack.
+In a matter of days, dozens of companies and government agencies, including Microsoft, reported that they were affected by the cyberattack.

 Read on to learn how a reliable third-party risk management solution can help you select your software vendors and mitigate the threats.

 Choosing a Solution to Manage Software Supply Chain Risks

 A robust and versatile third-party risk management solution will allow you to collect your software supply chain data and automate the evaluation process.
 It will give you complete control over the supply chain risk management operations.

 Here’re the key features to look for in a supply chain risk management platform for your software vendors: